-Every traveller has its own ambitions when visiting Amsterdam.
+Every traveler has its own ambitions when visiting Amsterdam.
 For some people the trip to Amsterdam is about exploring the picturesque streets, canals and historical brick architecture.
 Some people want to see Rembrant and Van Gogh.
 Some people associate it with plants – some buy tulips, the others cannabis.
 At the end, there are always those who’ll first go to the Red Light District.
 And while spending only one day in Amsterdam is not enough to explore all of the above, it’s enough to take a glimpse of what this vibrant Dutch city has to offer.
 One thing is sure – it won’t be boring, even a one tiny minute of it.

 What’s the best time to visit Amsterdam?

 While the city is famous either as summer and winter destination, you should know that winters can be really rough, with the strong north breeze and temperatures going below zero.
 Late spring and summer offer more enjoyable weather and much more outdoor activities.
 Early fall is definitely the most romantic part of the year, perfect for couple getaways.

 One Day in Amsterdam Itinerary

 Start your day with the canal cruise

-This relaxing canal cruise is the perfect way to start your morning in Amsterdam and to get a general overview of the city before getting too crowded.
+This relaxing canal cruise is the perfect way to start your morning in Amsterdam and to get a general overview of the city before it gets too crowded.
 Numerous canals are incredibly beautiful, especially when observed from the boat.
 Pick the smaller boats if you want to save some money, cause the bigger ones can get too pricey.
 The tours shouldn’t last more than an hour.

 Rent a bike

 Another great way to maximize your super short stay is to rent a bike just after the canal cruise or instead of it.
 You should know that Amsterdam is all about bikes so you won’t have any problem finding a rental place or a bike lane once you’re on the road.
 It’s usually the fastest transport if you’re visiting only the central part of the city.

 Have fries for a snack